 “This Court has never held that the Constitution forbids the execution of a convicted defendant who has had a full and fair trial but is later able to convince a habeas court that he is ‘actually’ innocent.”
 Justice Scalia may already be well known for a strict approach to statutory construction, but his dissenting statement in the 2009 Supreme Court decision, In re Davis, caused quite a buzz among national media.
 Although callous in appearance, Justice Scalia’s words provide a technically correct reading of Supreme Court precedent and federal habeas corpus law: actual innocence is not a recognized claim of constitutional error that would allow federal courts to review a prisoner’s habeas petition.

-Lott, Joshua M.
+Joshua M. Lott,

-"The End of Innocence?
-Federal Habeas Corpus Law After In re Davis,"
+The End of Innocence?
+Federal Habeas Corpus Law After In re Davis,

-Available at: http://readingroom.law.gsu.edu/gsulr/vol27/iss2/16
+Available at: https://readingroom.law.gsu.edu/gsulr/vol27/iss2/16